What is the BRC, or what is the British Retail Consortium?

 Different standards compared to BRC: IFS and FSSC 22000

 In addition to BRC Food, there is also IFS and .
-All three certification have a set of basic requirements that you must meet.
+All three certification schemes have a set of basic requirements that you must meet.
 These requirements are drawn up by the Global Food Safety Initiative (GFSI).
 The GFSI requirements are included in the so-called Benchmarking requirements.
 A BRC certification is therefore recognized by the GFSI.

 Read more about BRC and the other standards in the presentation for module 3 of the Food Safety Compliance training.